 While paying for a flight over £100 with your credit card guarantees protection if the airline goes bankrupt, you will incur an extra charge.
 Paying with a credit card can cost up to £14 on Ryanair or 3% of the transaction with Flybe.

-PayPal is another option however, while some airlines such as Monarch don't charge for using PayPal, others do, such as Jet2.com which charges a 2% transaction fee.
+PayPal is another option although some airlines, such as Jet2.com, charges a 2% transaction fee.
 Using a debit card, however, is almost always charge free.

 Before you travel

 1. Check in online and print your boarding pass

 Online check-in opens anywhere from a couple weeks to a month before the flight.
 Check in as soon as you can because they often close the check in a few hours before the flight.
 Checking in at the airport can cost you up to £40 per person, each way.
 Be aware that Wizzair charge fees for online check-in as well.

 If you forget to print your boarding pass, Ryanair charges £15 per flight.
 Flybe, easyJet, Ryanair and Wizzair have apps for downloading your boarding pass, however, the service is only available at certain airports.